jlyman/island/README.md

 Before working, always pull the most recent changes from GitHub: `git pull origin master`.

 When you are finished working, commit changes back to GitHub: `git commit` and `git push origin master`.
-Note that you can only commit changes if you have been granted rights by Dr. Albrecht.

 # Notes